vivi90/a-la-carte/README.md

 ### Adding a new API call

-You can add a new API call by simply adding a new post in the `_posts` folder.
-Jekyll by default forces you to specify a date in the file path: it makes us sad pandas too, but you'll have to stick to this format.
-You can use dates to control the order in which API calls are displayed in the interface.
+You can add a new API call by simply adding a new [Markdown](https://guides.github.com/features/mastering-markdown) file in the `_endpoints` folder.
+You can use numbers in the filename to control the order in which API calls are displayed in the interface.

 Each API call can define a few values in its YAML header: